gatsbyjs/gatsby/docs/blog/2019-03-27-security-concerns-unique-to-static-sites/index.md

 ## Conclusion

 Remember, keep it **secret**, keep it **safe**!
-Do not store API keys in your repository and do not ship them in you client-side code.
-Now go make awesome static sites that are completely secure!
+Do not store API keys in your repository and do not ship them in your client-side code.

+Now go make awesome Gatsby sites that are completely secure!

 **Disclaimer**: The author does not claim to be a security expert.
 He is a developer who cares about security and has some experience.
 This post might contain false, inaccurate, or incomplete information.
 It is your responsibility to properly secure your sites.